- Categories:

 National Greeting Card Day FAQs

-How much is a greeting card?
+What is the average cost of a greeting card?

 National Greeting Card Day Activities